-Typically, a crust starts with a thin scum forming over the water surface and feed dust, forming a platform for additional manure to build upon.
+A crust starts with a thin scum forming over the water surface and feed dust, forming a platform for additional manure to build upon.
+The non-digestible fiber of DDGS feeds mixes with manure and becomes a hard packed "oatmeal" on the bottom and doesn't respond well to agitation or pumping.
 Once the crust is thick enough that the fresh feces can't drop through it, it will thicken quickly.
 In the spring and early summer as fans are moving air across the pits and the temperature rises, the drying effect increases the process.

 Flies Love Manure Crust!

 Flies breed in fresh manure (or any organic matter) that maintains the right moisture content, 50% to 85%.
 A fly population buildup is easier and less costly to prevent than to control once it’s established.

 Flies go from egg to larvae to pupa to adult.
 The speed of this development is temperature dependent.
 Under ideal conditions this portion of the life cycle can be completed in as few as 6 to 10 days.
 The female, typically lives for 3 to 4 weeks in the summer and can produce up to 800 eggs, approximately 75 to 150 at 3 to 4 day intervals.
 Flies can migrate over a mile but typically movement is limited to less than .06 of a mile.